SarahBass/MorseCodeGame/README.md

 This game includes 2 animations per letter and 3 animations per mode with a total of 14 frames, 2 icons, 55 objects, 2 buttons, and 1 background.
 These already existed from my other project ABC Pup for Android, and were repurposed and resized from svgs into small 336x336 and 300x300 pngs or jpegs.

-The space creature (Is it a cat?
+The space creature: Is it a cat?
 Is it a dog?
-It's a pomeranian!) was inspired by my pomeranian.
-See the cute dog that inspired this app : https://www.instagram.com/koonchki/. :-)
+It's a pomeranian!
+See the cute dog that inspired this app : https://www.instagram.com/koonchki/.
+This is actually the logo for my "studio" name , Koonchki Studios.
+A one person and one dog studio!
+Please be respectful, and do not copy my logo dog as it is used for Android app and many other projects that I do.

 All artwork was made in Vectornator, a free art application on ipad.
 I highly reccomend this program for programming, it is much easier to use than adobe, has tons of resources, and is free! https://www.vectornator.io/.
 I really love this application, and I can't reccomend enough.
 I've used AI and honestly this is less  headache by far, although if you are making svg animations, adobe works more smoothly with game design platforms.
+Many of the objects come from Iconator, a free feature of Vectornator.